 Saved by the Hodegitria

 Even at present times there is a wondrous legend from the Slepche’s monastery.
 Tales are told for the miraculous icon “Hodegetria”.
 It depicts the Virgin Mary holding baby Jesus and point his fingers towards him.
 Saint Luke painted the original in Constantinople.
 Mount Athos is the home of the original painting today.

 Accordingly, people believed that when Luke painted the picture, the Holy Mother herself visited him and blessed it.
 Wherever the location of the icon; sick people report that they dream about the Mother of God.
 She appears in their dreams and tells them to go to the picture and pray.
 Afterwards these people claim their disease had vanished; and they were cured.
 Especially the blind.

 The name Hodegetria means “she who shows the way”

-To summarize, Slepche is overall a paradise for tourists.
-Most would be fascinated by the rich culture and history.
+However, to summarize, Slepche is overall a paradise for tourists.
+Most would be fascinated by the rich culture as well as history.
 Those who don’t fancy going back in time, can enjoy the great natural sights and the many restaurants.
 They often order a delicious trout prepared on a traditional Macedonian way.